 The report is to include a reference to the applicable standard, NDT procedure and acceptance criteria applied in the applicable NDT method/technique.
 In general, the acceptance criteria are to comply with the applicable Rules' requirements.
+Reports are to be signed by the personnel with the appropriate level of certification, and the appropriate signatory status as defined in the Quality Management System.

-STEEL AND IRON PRODUCTS
+Chapter 2 STEEL AND IRON PRODUCTS

-SECTION 1 ROLLED STEEL PLATES, SECTIONS AND BARS SECTION 2 STEEL PIPES, TUBES AND FITTINGS SECTION 3 STEEL FORGINGS SECTION 4 STEEL CASTINGS SECTION 5 IRON CASTINGS APPENDIX 1 MEASURES FOR EXTREMELY THICK STEEL PLATES APPENDIX 2 ESSO TEST APPENDIX 3 ADDITIONAL APPROVAL PROCEDURE FOR CORROSION RESISTANT STEEL APPENDIX 4 TEST METHOD FOR BRITTLE CRACK ARREST TOUGHNESS, KCA APPENDIX 5 OUTLINE OF REQUIREMENTS FOR UNDERTAKING ISOTHERMAL CRACK ARREST TEMPERATURE (CAT) TEST APPENDIX 6 APPROVAL SCHEME OF SMALL-SCALE TEST METHODS FOR BRITTLE CRACK ARREST STEELS APPENDIX 7 MATERIAL AND WELDING FOR THE STORAGE AND TRANSPORT OF LIQUEFIED GASES IN BULK AND FOR THE USE OF GASES OR OTHER LOW-FLASHPOINT FUELS
+- SECTION 1 ROLLED STEEL PLATES, SECTIONS AND BARS - SECTION 2 STEEL PIPES, TUBES AND FITTINGS - SECTION 3 STEEL FORGINGS - SECTION 4 STEEL CASTINGS - SECTION 5 IRON CASTINGS - APPENDIX 1 MEASURES FOR EXTREMELY THICK STEEL PLATES - APPENDIX 2 ESSO TEST - APPENDIX 3 ADDITIONAL APPROVAL PROCEDURE FOR CORROSION RESISTANT STEEL - APPENDIX 4 TEST METHOD FOR BRITTLE CRACK ARREST TOUGHNESS, KCA - APPENDIX 5 OUTLINE OF REQUIREMENTS FOR UNDERTAKING ISOTHERMAL CRACK ARREST TEMPERATURE (CAT) TEST - APPENDIX 6 APPROVAL SCHEME OF SMALL-SCALE TEST METHODS FOR BRITTLE CRACK ARREST STEELS - APPENDIX 7 MATERIAL AND WELDING FOR THE STORAGE AND TRANSPORT OF LIQUEFIED GASES IN BULK AND FOR THE USE OF GASES OR OTHER LOW-FLASHPOINT FUELS